h2oai/h2o-3/h2o-docs/src/product/automl.rst

     preds = aml.leader.predict(test)

+The code above is the quickest way to get started, however to learn more about H2O AutoML we recommend taking a look at our more in-depth `AutoML tutorial <https://github.com/h2oai/h2o-tutorials/tree/master/h2o-world-2017/automl>`__ (available in R and Python).

 AutoML Output
 -------------

-The AutoML object includes a "leaderboard" of models that were trained in the process, including the performance of the model on the ``leaderboard_frame`` test set.
-If the user did not specify the ``leaderboard_frame`` argument, then a frame will be automatically partitioned, as explained in the `Auto-Generated Frames <#auto-generated-frames>`__ section.
-In the `future <https://0xdata.atlassian.net/browse/PUBDEV-5071>`__, the leaderboard will be created using cross-validation metrics, unless a scoring frame is provided explicitly by the user.
+The AutoML object includes a "leaderboard" of models that were trained in the process, including the 5-fold cross-validated model performance (by default).
+The number of folds used in the model evaluation process can be adjusted using the ``nfolds`` parameter.
+If the user would like to score the models on a specific dataset, they can specify the ``leaderboard_frame`` argument, and then the leaderboard will show scores on that dataset instead.

 The models are ranked by a default metric based on the problem type (the second column of the leaderboard).
 In binary classification problems, that metric is AUC, and in multiclass classification problems, the metric is mean per-class error.
 In regression problems, the default sort metric is deviance.
 Some additional metrics are also provided, for convenience.